crousseau88/FInalProject/README.md

 <p align="center"><img src="media/mentormeschema.png" width="450"></p>

-The proof-of-concept phase of this applications development is an extremely simplified approach.
-Only one table in the database is used while multiple other tables, though not initially implemented, were created to enable greater functionality at a later time.

 In this alpha version, the backend has been created using REST and thoroughly tested using Postman to ensure URL's invoke the desired results.
 THe frontend has been built with, first using vanilla Javascript to link the backend with the frontend.
 The second approach utilized Angular and Boorstrap.